burlachenkok/exploring-python3/python_details.md

 The message which one scientist [B. Stroustroup](https://scholar.google.com/citations?user=Rr9Y8acAAAAJ&hl=ru&oi=ao) (author of C++) tries to bring for people for already 3 decades that *Programming Language* is the language that gives you a way to describe the algorithm and this algorithm will be executed in the computer (compute device).
 With this very strict definition [Python](https://www.python.org/), [Java](https://www.java.com/), [C#](https://learn.microsoft.com/en-us/dotnet/csharp/) are not Programming Languages.
 Python is an interpreter.
 C# and Java are runtimes coupled with a Just-In-Time(JIT) compiler.

 If you only start with Programming in your career, or if you have no experience in Compilers/OS/Systems you may not see the difference, but there is a fundamental difference.
 It does not say that these languages are incorrect, but at least understand that it's not the computer that executes this program, but what is executing is another (one more) level of abstraction.
-And any level of Abstraction is not free in terms of consumed memory and execution time.
+Any level of Abstraction is not free in terms of consumed memory and execution time.

 > Python is a general-purpose programming language.

 It is at the same time a very strong statement and at the same time vague statement.
 It can be three points of view on such a statement:

 1. By general-purpose programming language you mean that you can create any Algorithm in it.
 If this is a definition, then it's correct.
-Only DSL languages constructed for special purposes maybe have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness).
+Only DSL languages constructed for special purposes may have a lack of being [Turing Complete](https://en.wikipedia.org/wiki/Turing_completeness).

 2. By General Purpose you mean that you can use it across many domains.
 But how big is big?
 Depending on the definition of "Big" Python may lie in this class.